DGAP-Public Voting Rights: Bilfinger SE (english) () | aktiencheck.de

 Person subject to the notification obligation is not controlled and does itself not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuer (1.).
 X Full chain of controlled undertakings starting with the ultimate controlling natural person or legal entity:

-Name % of voting % of voting rights Total of rights (if at through instruments both (if at least held 3% (if at least held least held or more) 5% or more) 5% or more) BlackRock, Inc. % % % BlackRock Holdco 2, % % % Inc. BlackRock Financial % % % Managment, Inc. BlackRock Holdco 4, % % % LLC BlackRock Holdco 6, % % % LLC BlackRock Delaware % % % Holdings Inc. BlackRock % % % Institutional Trust Company, National Association
+Name % of voting % of voting rights Total of both rights (if at through instruments (if at least least held 3% or (if at least held 5% held 5% or more) or more) more) BlackRock % % % European Hedge Fund Limited BlackRock 3.23 % % % European Master Hedge Fund Limited

-BlackRock, Inc. % % % BlackRock Holdco 2, % % % Inc. BlackRock Financial % % % Managment, Inc. BlackRock Holdco 4, % % % LLC BlackRock Holdco 6, % % % LLC BlackRock Delaware % % % Holdings Inc. BlackRock Fund % % % Advisors

-BlackRock, Inc. % % % BlackRock Holdco 2, % % % Inc. BlackRock Financial % % % Managment, Inc. BlackRock % % % International Holdings, Inc. BR Jersey % % % International Holdings L.P.
-BlackRock Australia % % % Holdco Pty.
-Ltd. BlackRock Investment % % % Management (Australia) Limited

 9. In case of proxy voting according to Sec.
 22 para.
 3 WpHG